 6. It can be good to distract yourself with a hobby.
 On the times I’m not around, learning something new is a great way to distract yourself from sadness.
 Let go of your worries for a couple of hours a day and when you’re done, it’s up to you whether you want to pick up those worries again.

 7. No one’s perfect.
 Maybe you didn’t achieve your goal of becoming a professional singer or you wanted to grow up into Adriana Lima.
 There’s so many things you can’t control.
 Don’t blame yourself because you couldn’t control random things like a scout walking into the McDonald’s you work at to make you into a Dior model.
 Keep making new goals.
 You’re evolving as a person every year, so should your goals.
 You’ve got this.

 8. I’m human too.
 I might have to hit class or run to the bathroom, and I might not catch your call.
 Let us be imperfect and I’ll give you my loyalty.

 9. Injustice is a rite of life.
 No one has ever lived a life that was fair.
 Don’t dwell on it when drivers cut you off.
 Get back to singing along to the radio with me.
 They’re not out to get you, I promise.
 If they were, I’ll cuss them out for you.

 10. It’s a good thing to treasure things, but don’t treasure things too much.
-If you can’t function if you didn’t get that pink fork, your heart is holding onto it too tight.
+If you can’t function because you didn’t get that pink fork, your heart is holding onto it too tight.
 It’s okay to feel blue when you can’t hold onto everything you love.
 It’s normal.